ppk0094/machinelearning/README.md

-Project contains the jupyter notebook file.
+Project contains two files (R and pynb)
+EDA.r is the exploratory analysis done